Warner Robins Rivers Alive Clean-Up Program (2018)

 Rivers Alive compiles a report annually detailing the findings from the statewide clean-up.
 A highly detailed tally form is completed by each volunteer and the clean-up organizer for the annual report.
 The report consists of a breakdown of the most likely found items, packaging materials, fishing gear, and personal hygiene items.

 The data collected for the report highlights any challenges in safeguarding the environment and on pinpointing future prospective clean-up sites.
-Last year over half a million pounds of debris were collected and removed from Georgia’s waterways.
-Some of the most unusual items detailed in the clean-up report from 2016 included a refrigerator, homemade scuba gear, and a wooden wagon wheel.
+Last year under half a million pounds of debris were collected and removed from Georgia’s waterways.
+Some of the most unusual items detailed in the clean-up report from 2017 included a prosthetic leg, a typewriter, and a bird cage.

 Various participants are needed for a variety of tasks including serving on a planning committee, locating waterways for clean-up, recruiting volunteers and sponsors, assisting in the events, picking up debris, and recording data.